end-of-game/cloudunit/documentation/webapps/SPRING-MYSQL-REDIS.md

 ## Maven Packaging

-You can package the example with maven and deploy it with WebUI
+You can package the example with maven and deploy it through WebUI
 ```
 cd $HOME/cloudunit-webapp-examples/spring-mysql-redis/ && mvn clean package -DskipTests
 ```